r-devel/r-dev-env/README.md

    5. Now we can open this branch inside VSCode editor using cmd `code .`.
 This will redirect us to VSCode editor.
       ![image](https://github.com/r-devel/r-dev-env/assets/72031540/497f5e19-ef0d-417f-9f1f-f72b374e903a)
       ![image](https://github.com/r-devel/r-dev-env/assets/72031540/5fbca33d-093c-459b-825d-aafe2c4a3fc3)
+   6. After this step please be sure that your docker engine is started.
+If you have installed Docker Desktop just open the Docker Desktop app the engine starts automatically and if you are using just docker engine make sure to start it with `systemctl start docker` cmd)
-   6. We can see pop-up at the bottom right of the VSCode editor which says reopen in Dev Container.
+   7. We can see pop-up at the bottom right of the VSCode editor which says reopen in Dev Container.
 Click on 'Reopen in DevContainer' button.

       ![image](https://github.com/r-devel/r-dev-env/assets/72031540/5c29b955-972f-4a7c-bad8-2d8050b13b9d)
-   7. After clicking on that button we will see our container is getting ready.
+   8. After clicking on that button we will see our container is getting ready.
 It will take some time.
-So you can have coffee till that time :)
+So till that time you can have coffee :)
       ![image](https://github.com/r-devel/r-dev-env/assets/72031540/044d1e27-22a6-45df-82ec-8fb65abd75e8)

       And there we go!!!
 We have setup our R-dev-env Locally.
-   8. We can also test the dev container is working or not by just printing the env variables we have mentioned inside container.
+   9. We can also test the dev container is working or not by just printing the env variables we have mentioned inside container.